Bala179/ACM-networking-project/README.md

 The client-server communication was implemented successfully - messages sent from the client side successfully reached the server side (and vice versa), and a simple chatting interface was established.
 Entering 'exit' at either end terminated both the programs together.

 ## Additions to the Project
+After completing the project, I made the following additions to the project to further build my skills:
+1. I provided a default port number (2000) and a default host name (localhost) in case the user does not enter either of these as command-line arguments.
+2. The original project, as I discovered, could not send more than one word at a time (words here are sequences of characters demarcated by spaces).
+To fix this, instead of using `cin>>...` for input, I used `cin.getline(...)`.
+3. In addition, I added an extra feature to the project - to make the server do **simple arithmetic calculations** instead of starting a chat.
+In the modified project, after a successful connection is made, the user (at the client side) is asked whether he/she wants to start a chat or ask the server to do arithmetic calculations.
+If the first option is chosen, the project works as described above.
+If the second option is chosen, the client-side user can enter an expression of the form 'num1 \<space\> operator \<space\> num2' and the message is sent to the server.
+The server extracts the operands and the operator, and the result is returned back to the client (note here that there is *no* user at the server side in this case).
+This process continues until the user types 'exit' (as before).

 ## Future Goals of the Project